-Tomatoes have a much longer growing season than most other garden vegetables; so plants should begin indoors, 4 to 6 weeks prior to your last frost date.
+Tomatoes have a much longer growing season than most other garden vegetables, so plants should begin indoors, four to six weeks before your last frost date.
 If not, your best choice is to purchase the plants themselves that will be ready to be planted once any possibility of frost is out of the way.

-Another nice little bonus to including radishes in your garden is that they also work as a repellent for certain insects like cucumber beetles.
+Another nice little bonus to including radishes in your garden is that they also work as repellents for certain insects like cucumber beetles.

 Potatoes are so easy to grow, they are almost a must-have in any beginner’s garden.
 They do take up a lot of room, but as long as you have allotted enough garden area for them to thrive, growing potatoes are darn near impossible to mess up.

 As with any plant, you need to monitor how much water your potatoes are getting.
-But with average rainfall and/or weekly watering, you can easily start harvesting a few “baby potatoes” to enjoy in about 8 weeks.
-The nice thing with potatoes is that a very small amount of planting can yield a fair sized crop that can be harvested over the course of the growing season.
+But with average rainfall and/or weekly watering, you can easily start harvesting a few “baby potatoes” to enjoy in about eight weeks.
+The nice thing with potatoes is that a minimal amount of planting can yield a fair-sized crop that can be harvested over the course of the growing season.

 Cucumbers are a favorite vegetable in any garden.
-Their ability to grow fast, without demanding much care outside of keeping the soil consistently moist, make them a perfect choice for any wanna-be gardener.
+Their ability to grow fast without demanding much care outside of keeping the soil consistently moist makes them a perfect choice for any wanna-be gardener.

 Cucumbers thrive in sunlit areas but can also be quite sensitive to extensive heat exposure.
-Once the time for any possible frost has passed, new gardeners will do well to plant their cucumbers in an area of the garden that benefits from partial or dappled shading.
+Therefore, once the time for any possible frost has passed, new gardeners will do well to plant their cucumbers in an area of the garden that benefits from partial or dappled shading.

-Chives are actually a herb, but they are so versatile and ridiculously easy to grow, they must be included in any newbie vegetable garden.
+Chives are actually a herb, but they are so versatile and straightforward to grow, they must be included in any newbie vegetable garden.

 Perfect in a salad, as a topper for baked potatoes or most any meat, chives can easily be included in your vegetable garden and grow equally as well in containers.

-Chives prefer full sun, but will easily grow in partial shade as well, and will continue to do so even after harvesting.
+Chives prefer full sun but will easily grow in partial shade and continue to grow even after harvesting.

 Which Vegetables to Grow Where

-Many gardeners will tell you that the enjoyment they get from tending their garden is not only because it gets them outdoors, but also because they find it to be very relaxing.
-Unfortunately, many people miss the opportunities that a garden can bring because new gardeners are often deterred by their lack of knowledge.
+Many gardeners will tell you that the enjoyment they get from tending their garden is not only because it gets them outdoors but also because they find it to be very relaxing.
+But, unfortunately, many people miss the opportunities that a garden can bring because new gardeners are often deterred by their lack of knowledge.